swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Identifier -> [\w--\d] \w*
 ```

-Groups define a new scope within which a recursive regular expression pattern may occur.
-Groups have different semantics depending on how they are introduced.
+Groups define a new scope that contains a recursive regular expression pattern.
+Groups have different semantics depending on how they are introduced, the details of which are laid out in the following sections.

-Groups may be named, the characters of which may be any letter or number characters or the character `_`.
-However the name must not start with a number.
-This restriction follows the behavior of other regex engines and avoids ambiguities when it comes to named and numeric group references.

-Groups may be used to change the matching options present within their scope, see the *Matching options* section.

 Note there are additional constructs that may syntactically appear similar to groups, but are distinct.
 See the *group-like atoms* section.